 We have a HUGE place in our heart for Sydney.
 Not only because some of our best friends in the world live there, but because we all agree this is one city we’d be able to move to and be happy.
 The Aussies just seem to get it right…. from their government, socialized medicine, education system, amazing flat white coffee, and don’t get me started on the sausage sarnies.

 For most of the world, Australia is an incredibly long plane ride and just seems to be ‘too far’.
 This is true, our circus has made the 16 hr flight from LAX three times with Qantas.
 However, each and every time we fall in love with this vibrant city surrounded by water more deeply.
 Everyone should have Sydney on their bucket list.
-Here are our top reasons why:

 The Opera House sitting on the stunning harborside is incredible, and it’s easy to see why it was named one of the new 7 wonders of the world.

 You should really plan to visit the Opera House at different times of the day to see the different light bounce off this beautiful building.
+It looks completely different when you see it at 8am and 8pm.

 They are a fabulous spot to take a break from the fast pace of the city, and to enjoy nature and the beautiful photo opportunities.
 Entrance to gardens is free and I’d highly encourage you to carve out a couple of hours to visit.

 Manly is a 30 minute ferry ride from the Circular Quay.
 Once you arrive in Manly you immediately relax and feel as though you are in a laid-back surf town.
-Which you are.
+Which you literally are.

 Since Sydney is surrounded by water, the Sydney Ferries are a unique means of transportation, and an economical and fast way to move around the different areas of Sydney.